traubas/Blocks-World-Strips-Algorithm/README.md

 when prompted:
  - please enter number of blocks:

- +if you will insert 10 for example,
- +the program will create a 10 by 10 array,
- +and will let you use 10 blocks
- +with the names: A,B,C,D,E,F,G,H,I
+ if you will insert 10 for example, the program will create a 10 by 10 array, and will let you use 10 blocks with the names: A,B,C,D,E,F,G,H,I

  [currently the program supports up to 10 blocks]